RedisLabs/redislabs-docs/content/platforms/guides/using-kustomize.md

 aliases:
 ---

-[Kustomize](https://kustomize.io) is a template-free way to customize application configuration that is Kubernetes native and built into kubectl via apply -k.
+[Kustomize](https://kustomize.io) is a template-free way to customize application configuration that is [Kubernetes native](https://github.com/kubernetes-sigs/kustomize) and built into kubectl via apply -k.
 It provides a declarative approach to configuration management that can be used with a variety of deployment tools for Kubernetes.

 ## Motivation for use with Redis Enterprise

 Our operator is deployed onto your target Kubernetes cluster via a bundle or automation tools like OpenShift’s OLM.
 The standard practice is to deploy this bundle without any configuration changes as the specific settings are part of how our product has been designed.
 Customers are unlikely to need any configuration changes for the operator itself.

-The need for configuration management arises in the use of the operator via the [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) we defined for Redis Enterprise clusters and databases (see the documentation for the [cluster CR](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) and [database CR](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md)).
-A customer will likely want to set different parameters for a different applications while having consistency for company policies and all the while managing the differences in deployment topologies for development, QA, and production clusters and databases.
+The need for configuration management arises in the use of the operator via the [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) defined for Redis Enterprise clusters and databases (see the documentation for the [cluster CR](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) and [database CR](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_database_api.md)).
+You will likely want to set different parameters for a different applications while having consistency for company policies.
+At the same time, you'll want to manage the differences in deployment topologies for development, QA, and production clusters and databases.

-For example, for development uses, a customer may want to set the resource requests and limits for pods to smaller values or scale back the number of nodes.
-At the same time, they may want a shared set of names, features, and secret usage for all deployments.
+For example, production clusters will likely have additional or larger settings for resources requests and limits that exceed the capacity of development or testing systems.
+Meanwhile, all the clusters will share the same set of names and features.
+Also, for each deployment for development, QA, or production, the secrets, passwords, and other security settings are likely very different.
 This is just the kind of situation that kustomize is designed to handle well.

 ## A simple example